FELIXSEVENEIGHTNINE/balatro-reaper-imbalance-mod/README.md

 - Petroglyph gives -1 hand -->

 ## Booster Packs
-This doesn't really change the game.
+This doesn't really heavily impact the game.
 - Two normal , one jumbo, and one mega **arcana packs** removed
 - Two normal, one jumbo, and one mega **celestial packs** removed
 - Two normal, one jumbo, and one mega **standard packs** removed